Background image for content-landing hero

 Finding solutions for each area

 To address storm overflow use across the region, we need to find tailor-made solutions for each area.
-In 2025, The Lawns in the centre of Dawlish will be the location of a new underground storage tank.
+In Dawlish these solutions included installing storm storage tanks, surface water separation works taking place throughout the town, and upgrading or repairing sewers.

 Completed work